ansible/ansible/docs/docsite/rst/scenario_guides/vmware_rest_scenarios/run_a_vm.rst

 How to wait until my virtual machine is ready
 =============================================

-If you're virtual machine runs VMware Tools, you can build a loop around the ``center_vm_tools_info`` module:
+If your virtual machine runs VMware Tools, you can build a loop around the ``center_vm_tools_info`` module:

 .. literalinclude:: task_outputs/Wait_until_my_VM_is_ready.task.yaml